developer-hassan/developer-hassan/README.md

 - 👀 I’m interested in machine learning projects using Python language.
 - 🌱 I’m currently learning Deep learning concepts using TensorFlow 2.0.
 - 💞️ I’m looking to collaborate on the projects related to machine learning and deep learning in Python.
-- 📫 You can reach me at - hassanasim5567@gmail.com
+- 📫 You can reach me at - hassanasim5567@gmail.com or via linkedin https://www.linkedin.com/in/muhammad-hassan-a7774b221/

 <!---
 developer-hassan/developer-hassan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.